-Fran Aleo Monteagudo is a 31 year old computer science engineer and entrepreneur from Barcelona in Spain.
-He came to Sweden in July 2008 and is currently one of the founders of Easy Rental – a service and app that helps people find housing in Stockholm.
+Fran Aleo Monteagudo is a 31 year old computer science engineer and entrepreneur from Barcelona in Spain who came to Sweden in July 2008.

 After finishing my Bachelor of Science in Networking, I started to work in Barcelona in a consulting company.
 In Christmas 2007/2008, my brother, who was living in Stockholm, talked with me about the KTH International Master programs.
 I had a look, and since I was not really happy with the work I had, I just applied to one of them.